Duration

 A taste for new technologies.
 Basic knowledge of computers and the Internet is desirable.

-There is a technical refresher programme for lawyers and a legal refresher programme for students and non-lawyers.
-The refresher course takes place during the first month of the course.
+A technical refresher program is available for lawyers, as well as a legal refresher program for students and non-lawyer professionals.
+The refresher course takes place during the first month of training.